Scakah/PCs/enclave/horatio_ambitiousus.md

 ### Level 2 -> 3
 - Sins of the Murder (Success)

 - Free Falling (V1 Fail)

+### Level 3 -> 4
 - Starman (Conduit Credits) :
 Horatio was sent to "clean-up" after a first-contact initiated by the enclave, helping the humans and aliens involved with his implants to develop a common language

-### Level 3 -> 4 (v2 Update: only needs 2 more, sonce lv2 requires only 2)
 - gobblin soup

 - Fight at the Museum(CC): Horatio wad invited to validate the artifacts after their return to ensure they weren't replaced with forgeries

+### Level 4 -> 5

 - Curtain of Iron I(CC): Horatio was invited to inspect a stardrive of a hidden alien ship
-### Level 4 -> 5

 - "Enclave Mission 2024-09-07": Horatio got asked to de-program several victims of a rogue telepath (starman)

 - "Mach Speed Mountaineering" (Rain, Arik, Tomasz and Reece(Conduit))